 - Chest pain that worsens when you breathe, cough or sneeze

-- Shortness of breath — because you are trying to minimize breathing in and out
+- Shortness of breath — often from trying to limit breathing in and out

-Pain caused by pleurisy might worsen with movement of your upper body and can radiate to your shoulders or back.
+Pain caused by pleurisy might worsen with movement of your upper body and can spread to your shoulders or back.

-Pleurisy can be accompanied by pleural effusion, atelectasis or empyema:
+Pleurisy can occur along with pleural effusion, atelectasis or empyema:

 - Pleural effusion.
 In some cases of pleurisy, fluid builds up in the small space between the two layers of tissue.
 This is called pleural effusion.
 When there is a fair amount of fluid, pleuritic pain lessens or disappears because the two layers of pleura are no longer in contact and don't rub together.

 - Atelectasis.
-A large amount of fluid in the pleural space can create pressure, compressing your lung to the point that it partially or completely collapses (atelectasis).
+A large amount of fluid in the pleural space can create pressure.
+This can compress your lung to the point that it partially or completely collapses (atelectasis).
 This makes breathing difficult and might cause coughing.

 When to see a doctor

-Call your doctor right away if you experience unexplained, intense chest pain during breathing.
+Call your health care provider or seek emergency care right away if you experience unexplained, intense chest pain during breathing.
 You might have a problem with your lungs, heart or pleura or an underlying illness for which you need prompt medical care.

-A variety of underlying conditions can cause pleurisy.
+A variety of conditions can cause pleurisy.
 Causes include: